fc-io/react-for-beginners/week_04 – API/week_04_b_assignments.md

   you see fit.
 * Give credit on your page towards the style you picked.
 Provide a link to where you found the style.
 * Publish your site.
-You can use github pages, Netlify or Vercel.
+You can use GitHub pages, Netlify or Vercel.
 * Make sure to commit and push latest to GitHub repo.

 ## For next week

 Get a head start by watching the video below.
-Will help a lot.
+This time it will help a lot.

 Watch:
 * Next.js 13 - How to use App folder & Layouts https://www.youtube.com/watch?v=xXwxEudjiAY